commonsensesoftware/more-rs-config/guide/src/guide/abstractions.md

 # Configuration Provider

 A configuration provider is responsible for loading configuration from a source.
-A configuration provider might support automatic reloading and can advertise when a reload has occurred via a reload `ChangeToken`.
-A configuration value uses _Copy-On-Write_ semantics, which allows providers that cannot reload (ex: in-memory) to provided borrowed values, while providers that do reload  can provide owned values (ex: file-based).
+A configuration provider might support automatic reloading and can advertise when a reload has occurred via a reload [`ChangeToken`].

 ```rust
 pub trait ConfigurationProvider {